benwhalley/mindframe/ROADMAP.md

-- budgets for bot conversations?
-50 max turns?
+- rationalise the starting of new conversatins for Bot and Anonymous web sessions

 - allow public interactions?
 - catch errors related to budget overruns

+- allow for different LLM API keys for bot interfaces

 https://docs.litellm.ai/docs/proxy/users
 {